MicroEJ/docs/DeviceDeveloperGuide/sp.rst

 one proposed by the SP specification [SP].

 Once this database is defined, it can be accessed within the MicroEJ application or the C application.
-The SP foundation library is accessible from the classpath variable ``SP-2.0``.
+The SP Foundation Library is accessible from the classpath variable ``SP-2.0``.
 This library contains the classes and methods to read and write data in the database.
 See also the Java documentation from the MicroEJ workbench resources center